BlastSlimey/Archipelago/worlds/getting_over_it/docs/en_Getting Over It.md

 ## What does randomization do to this game?

-The gameplay is not randomized in any way, but movement is nerved to create some kind of dependency on items and saving is disabled to prevent cheating.
+The gameplay is not randomized in any way, but movement is nerved to create some kind of dependency on items and continuing saves is disabled to prevent cheating.

 ## What is the goal of Getting Over It in Archipelago?